hyperledger/indy-node/docs/source/ci-cd.md

     1. [**Maintainer**] Once the release candidate PR is merged the maintainer **starts release candidate pipeline manually**.
     2. [**build server**] Once the CD pipeline is started (manually triggered) for branch `release-X.Y.Z` it does the following:
         - creates and pushes release commit to `release-X.Y.Z`;
-        - publishes release candidates packages;
+        - publishes release candidates packages to PyPI and debian `rc` components;
         - performs system testing (`indy-node` only);
         - creates a release PR to merge `release-X.Y.Z` to `stable`;
         - waits for an approval to proceed.